MBRRACE-UK perinatal mortality surveillance

 4. Mortality rates by gestational age

-4.3.
-Late fetal loss, stillbirth and neonatal mortality rates by gestational age
+Figure 3: Late fetal loss, stillbirth and neonatal mortality rates and proportions by gestational age at birth: United Kingdom and Crown Dependencies, for births from 2020 to 2024

 Neonatal deaths